 1) Server Virtualisation

-Server Virtualisation is a transformative IT practice where a physical server is partitioned into several virtual instances, each operating independently with its own dedicated resources, operating system, and applications.
+Server Virtualisation is a transformative IT practice where a physical server gets partitioned into several virtual instances, each operating independently with its own dedicated resources, Operating System, and applications.
 This technology, which is powered by hypervisors, enhances resource utilisation, reduces hardware costs, and simplifies management.

 2) Network Virtualisation